Indonesians quitting 'rice addiction' over diabetes fears

 Indonesia's legacy of rice politics makes the task tougher.

-Rice - and rice production - was the cornerstone of dictator Suharto's ambitious bid for food self-sufficiency.
+Rice - and rice production - was the cornerstone of former president Suharto's ambitious bid for food self-sufficiency.

-The programme began in the 70s and in a couple of decades had weaned much of the population off corn, sweet potatoes and other staples in favour of rice.
+The programme began in the 1970s and, in a couple of decades, had weaned much of the population off corn, sweet potatoes and other staples in favour of rice.

 Before he was toppled in 1998, the iron-fisted leader spent years telling citizens not only what they could say, but also what they could eat.